JamesGJ5-Learning-To-Code/tic-tac-toe/README.md

 -- To check for a horizontal 3 in a row, it would be if, in the gameboard array, 3 consecutive index positions all had one player's marker in it.
 The combination of indices would be: 0, 1, 2; 3, 4, 5; or 6, 7, 8.
 Increments of 1.
 -- To check for a diagonal 3 in a row, the combinations would simply be 0, 4, 8; or 2, 4, 6.
 Increments of 4 and 2 respectively.
 - To check for a vertical 3 in a row, the combinations would be 0, 3, 6; 1, 4, 7; or 2, 5, 8.
 Increments of 3.
 - To check for a tie, a simple way would be one that works in the event a game becomes a tie, but doesn't work right away.
-Simplest thing to do would be to, if the gameboard array is full of non-null values and no one has won, then register a tie--if players notice a tie is the case earlier before filling up the gameboard array, they can restart if they really want to.
+Simplest thing to do would be to, if the gameboard array is full of non-empty values and no one has won, then register a tie--if players notice a tie is the case earlier before filling up the gameboard array, they can restart if they really want to.
 It's only 9 goes in total at the most anyway.

 # Interface